collective/collective.listingviews/README.rst

 Worked Examples
 ===============

-.. include:: ./tree/master/src/collective/listingviews/tests/listingviews.rst

-See the `doctests for a worked example`_
+See the doctests for a worked example:

-.. _doctests for a worked example: ./src/collective/listingviews/tests/listingviews.rst
+``./src/collective/listingviews/tests/listingviews.rst``

 Contributing
 ============